 EFI Foundation at CERAWeek 2026

-The EFI Foundation (EFIF) is participating in CERAWeek 2026, the world’s preeminent energy conference, to engage private sector changemakers, government officials, and industry to forge pragmatic coalitions to address the world’s most pressing energy challenges.
+The EFI Foundation (EFIF) had a large presence CERAWeek 2026, the world’s premier energy conference.
+Our team engaged with private sector changemakers, government officials, and leading experts to forge pragmatic coalitions to address the world’s most pressing energy challenges.

-EFIF experts will participate in high-level discussions to share insights from our latest research in innovation, scaling nuclear energy, carbon management, finance, and how AI is straining grid capacity.
+In 11 official sessions, EFIF experts shared insights from our latest research in innovation, carbon management, finance, scaling nuclear energy, and how AI is straining grid capacity.
 This work weaves together the challenges of affordability, equity, competitiveness, and security into one energy conversation and proposes solutions through technological, policy, and business model innovation.

-At CERAWeek, EFIF will build cross-sectoral partnerships to pave the way for a cleaner, more resilient, and more affordable energy future.
+At CERAWeek, EFIF’s built cross-sectoral partnerships that pave the way for a cleaner, more resilient, and more affordable energy future.

 Navigation